mblayman/markwiki/markwiki/templates/MarkWiki/Features.md

 `MarkWiki` category.
 This documentation generally refers to these categories as "Sections."
 Sections can exist within other sections and can be as deep as desired, but it is recommended that you [[Please/Do/Not/Torture/Others]].

+### Table Of Contents

+You can add a table of contents anywhere in the wiki page by putting `[TOC]` on a line by itself.
+This page has an example if you look at the Markdown source.

 ### Code Highlighting